by Jeff Fritz

 “Manufacturer recommends 200 hours of break-in on a large inductive load such as a vacuum cleaner or table saw.
 Even with this, the unit is said to improve over two to three years.”

-“Costly at $4200, but perhaps the ultimate power-line product and protector for expensive or elaborate systems.”
+“Costly, but perhaps the ultimate power-line product and protector for expensive or elaborate systems.”

 Products that are more expensive than their competitors must have quantifiable characteristics that separate them from the pack.
 At least this is the case if those products are to be accepted as genuine in the marketplace.
 The type of product is really irrelevant, owing more to those characteristics that typically cross over to multiple consumer goods.
 Craftsmanship, performance, finish, research and development, and parts quality all combine to define high-end audio.
 One could easily say the same characteristics apply to automobiles, furniture, or fine watches.
 The point is that consumers are willing to pay a premium price if the product can address the above areas in a way that exceeds expectations.

 The subject of this review, the Sound Application CF-X, attempts to define itself in a realm where few components of its kind dwell.
 But does the CF-X’s price reflect levels of performance and craftsmanship that justify its existence?
 The question is, of course, dependent on many variables, including related system components, power-line quality, and musical preferences.
 It is not possible for a reviewer to make a blanket judgment for a consumer, especially when those previously mentioned variables are unknown outside of the review system.
 What a reviewer can tell you, though, is how the component stands up when the microscope is on performance within the context of one system, to one set of ears.
 From these observations, a perspective buyer can determine if the package warrants over four grand and an audition under familiar circumstances.